Advanced Fellowship in Interventional Endoscopy

 Additional Endoscopic Faculty:

-Director of The Center for Endoscopic Research and Therapeutics (CERT)
+The Center for Endoscopic Research and Therapeutics (CERT)

 All activities will be performed at the University of Chicago.
 No off-site clinical or research activities are anticipated.